diffblue/gitlab/doc/administration/package_information/deprecation_policy.md

 However, setting the old version of configuration will print out a deprecation notice at the end of installation/upgrade/reconfigure run.

-With GitLab 11, `gitlab_rails['configuration'] = true` will no longer work and you will have to manually change the configuration in `/etc/gitlab/gitlab.rb` to the new valid config.
+With GitLab 11, `gitlab_rails['configuration'] = true` will no longer work and you will have to manually change the configuration in `/etc/gitlab/gitlab.rb` to the new valid configuration.
 **Note** If this configuration option is sensitive and can put integrity of the installation or data in danger, installation/upgrade will be aborted.